seth-kitchens/nssgui/README.md

 - Documentation
 - Old, unused functions

 And then there will be a slow build up of demo programs to flesh out the coverage of PySimpleGUI's features, incorporating convenience functions and such as appropriate.
 Anything that would not fit into the base PySimpleGUI due to complexity may be implemented here.
-Additionally, until there exist examples comparing use cases of PySimpleGUI vs PySimpleGUI+PsgUnsimplified, I can't really advertise the effectiveness of this package.
+Additionally, until there exist examples comparing use cases of PySimpleGUI vs PySimpleGUI+psgu, I can't really advertise the effectiveness of this package.
 For simple programs, PySimpleGUI is great on its own.
-If one becomes familiar with psgu, I hope for PySimpleGUI+PsgUnsimplified to be useful as a go to for even simple programs.
+If one becomes familiar with psgu, I hope for PySimpleGUI+psgu to be useful as a go to for even simple programs.

-psgu currently has a very small amount of tkinter-specific code.
-There is no strong dedication to tkinter as of now, but this is still up in the air. tkinter will serve as the default, whether psgu is made compatible with qt, etc. Currently, the outlook is that if a desired feature will only be possible in tkinter, then psgu will have to be tkinter only.
-For example, I have tried and failed to make a gray-out effect for an entire window when disabling, but this would probably be the type of feature to cause a dependency.

 Current plans are to place psgu under the LGPL3+ license, like PySimpleGUI.